 Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

-By Local Lexi Jun 3, 2019
+By Local Lexi Jul 9, 2025

 Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 So, what does that mean?
 A watershed is an area of land where snowmelt and rainfall are channeled into creeks, streams, rivers, reservoirs, and lakes.
-A healthy watershed conserves water, supplies drinking water and water for agriculture, promotes healthy riparian (river) corridors, wetlands, and lake habitats, enables healthy soil, and provides habitat for wildlife and plants.
+A healthy watershed conserves water, supplies drinking water and water for agriculture, promotes healthy riparian (river) corridors, wetlands, and lake habitats, enables healthy soil and provides habitat for wildlife and plants.
 In the Wasatch, The Greatest Snow on Earth® is the primary source of all that water once the sun works its melty magic.

 The watersheds above Salt Lake City contain some of the most scenic recreation areas around and the opportunity to get out and enjoy the mountains abounds.
 Because the watersheds encompass sensitive habitats and our drinking water, it’s important to educate yourself about them in order to protect them from pollutants, overuse and erosion in both the summer and winter months.
+The Salt Lake City Watershed Management Plan protects portions of City Creek and Parley's Creek as well as Big Cottonwood and Little Cottonwood Creeks.
+The quality of the water is so high because efforts to preserve and protect our watersheds have been going on for over 100 years.

 Why protect Salt Lake City’s watershed areas?

-Over 50% of the drinking water consumed by residents of Salt Lake City comes directly from the protected watersheds.
+Approximately 60% of the drinking water consumed by residents of Salt Lake City comes directly from the protected watersheds.
 Salt Lake City is quite unique in that its population resides so close to its watershed source waters.
+In many cities and towns in the mountain west, water must travel tens or hundreds of miles through aqueducts and pipes to reach population centers.
+Visitors and residents alike should understand and respect the watershed rules to safeguard both the quality of our water and minimize negative impacts to our mountain habitats.

-So where are Salt Lake City’s watershed areas located anyway?
+So, where are Salt Lake City’s watershed areas located anyway?

 • City Creek Canyon